huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dws_cluster_logs.md

 layout: "huaweicloud"
 page_title: "HuaweiCloud: huaweicloud_dws_cluster_logs"
 description: |-
-  Using this data source to get the list of LTS logs under specified DWS cluster within HuaweiCloud.
+  Use this data source to get the list of LTS logs under specified DWS cluster within HuaweiCloud.
 ---

 # huaweicloud_dws_cluster_logs

-Using this data source to get the list of LTS logs under specified DWS cluster within HuaweiCloud.
+Use this data source to get the list of LTS logs under specified DWS cluster within HuaweiCloud.

 ## Example Usage